hhvm/user-documentation/guides/hack/16-readonly/03-subtyping.md

 From a typing perspective, one can think of a readonly object as a [supertype](/hack/types/supertypes-and-subtypes) of its mutable counterpart.
-For example, readonly values can not be passed to a function that takes mutable values.
+For example, readonly values cannot be passed to a function that takes mutable values.

 ``` Hack readonly_takes_mutable.hack.type-errors
 <<file:__EnableUnstableFeatures("readonly")>>